ipfs/ipfs-desktop/README.md

 - Copy a file/folder's IPFS [content ID (CID)](https://docs.ipfs.io/concepts/content-addressing/#identifier-formats) or a shareable link to your clipboard
 - ["Pin"](https://docs.ipfs.io/concepts/persistence/) files to your IPFS node or (coming soon!) to a third-party pinning service

-### Quick download for CIDs, IPFS paths, and IPNS paths

-Just want to download an IPFS content ID or IPFS/IPNS content path?
-Choose `Download...` from the IPFS logo menu, paste it in, and you're good to go.

 ### Visualize your IPFS peers worldwide

 Visit the `Peers` screen to see what nodes you're connected to, where they are, the connections they're using, and more.